 21 Are there any significant hurdles to the development of energy storage projects?

 There are no significant hurdles to the development of storage projects.
-However, further legislative measures seem desirable in order to assist with making storage economically viable and to accelerate their development.
+However, further legislative measures seem desirable to help with making storage economically viable and to accelerate its development.